usail-hkust/ISTS-PLM/README.md

    All instructions below should be executed from a terminal.

-   1. clone this repository and run
+   1. Clone this repository and run

    ```bash
 cd ISTS-PLM
    ```

-   2. create an environment ```ISTS-PLM``` and activate it.
+   2. Create an environment ```ISTS-PLM``` and activate it.

    ```bash
 conda create -n ISTS-PLM python=3.9
 conda activate ISTS-PLM
    ```

-   3. install the required Python modules using file [requirements.txt](requirements.txt).
+   3. Install the required Python modules using file [requirements.txt](requirements.txt).

    ```bash
 pip install -r requirement.txt
    ```

-   4. download the PLMs used in the experiments, including gpt2 (https://huggingface.co/openai-community/gpt2) and bert (https://huggingface.co/google-bert/bert-base-uncased), and put downloaded models into the folder [PLMs](./PLMs).
+   4. Download PLMs used in the experiments, including ```gpt2``` (https://huggingface.co/openai-community/gpt2) and ```bert``` (https://huggingface.co/google-bert/bert-base-uncased), and put the downloaded models into folder [PLMs](./PLMs).
 Note that not limited to the used models, our framework can also accommodate the other more powerful PLMs.

 **Notices**: After creating the conda environment, you are supposed to find the ```gpt2``` and ```bert``` of ```transformer``` and copy the files in [model_wope](model_wope) to ```gpt2``` and ```bert```, respectively.
 The path of the ```gpt2``` and ```bert``` may look like this: